VierlochStute/UmGottesWillen/README.md

 check_anticheat - Searches for AntiCheats

-player_list - Searches for Players
+player_list - Searches for Players (start the menu before you type in this)

-check_information [player] - Gives you specific information about the player
+check_information [player] - Gives you specific information about the player (start the menu before you type in this)

 # Anti-Cheat Detection